 - To inform and update you of relevant meetings, working groups and consultation exercises that CTG may be arranging or participating in.

 - To send you periodically the CTG Newsletter and Tax Updates to which you have subscribed.

 - To communicate with you about your or your organisation’s membership subscription.

 In addition to communication via the website, CTG may contact you in writing by e-mail and by telephone for the above purposes.

-We will not pass your personal data to any third party (such as an external public authority or commercial organisation) except where you have consented to us doing so or to the extent that we are subject to a legal obligation to comply.
+We will not pass your personal data to any third party (such as an external public authority or commercial organisation) except where we have asked (for example for completion of a survey) and you have opted out or we are subject to a legal obligation to comply.
 We do not transfer member personal data outside of the United Kingdom.